 Get lost in Berlin’s Christmas Garden

 Let yourself be enchanted by Berlin’s Christmas Garden this winter.
 Located within the Botanical Gardens from 15th November until 6th January, the Christmas Garden is one of the most popular winter activities amongst both locals and tourists.
 When twilight falls, the magic begins!
-Join families, friends and romantics here and spend an evening discovering this captivating winter wonderland.
-This year the two-kilometre long trail will be lit up with over 25 dazzling light displays with interactive points along the way for all to enjoy.
-You’ll also find a 300 square metre ice rink open to all visitors where you can rent a pair of skates for just €3.
+Join families, friends, and romantics here and spend an evening discovering this captivating winter wonderland.
+This year the two-kilometer long trail will be lit up with over 25 dazzling light displays with interactive points along the way for all to enjoy.
+You’ll also find a 300 square meter ice rink open to all visitors where you can rent a pair of skates for just €3.

 Curling at Café am Neuen See